top of page

 Relying solely on ChatGPT is not the solution at all!

-The K0UO & RSI Corp platform, which uses Artificial Intelligence to design traveling wave and other antennas, is much more reliable, and completes the process in about 5% of the time required by traditional modeling programs.
-Setting it up requires time, similar to the initial setup of the original computer modeling software.
-It's easy to make mistakes by assuming artificial intelligence can operate without errors.
+The K0UO & RSI Corp platform, which leverages Artificial Intelligence to design traveling wave and other antennas, offers significantly greater reliability and completes the process in approximately 5% of the time needed by traditional modeling programs.
+The setup process requires a similar amount of time as the initial configuration of conventional computer modeling software.
+It is important to recognize that errors can occur if one assumes that artificial intelligence operates flawlessly.

-After designing something, we now have the advantage of using our outdoor testing range to validate the results.
-I consider it essential to confirm results and assess performance in real-world conditions.
-My team has collaborated with several commercial clients to do just that.
+Following the design phase, we have the benefit of utilizing our outdoor testing range to validate the results.
+I believe it is crucial to verify results and evaluate performance under real-world conditions.
+My team has collaborated with several commercial clients to achieve this objective.

 I started with calculators, and some of us are old enough to remember using slide rules and pencils, before moving to computer modeling.
 It's astonishing to see how far we've come, and in a few more years, like it or not AI will further revolutionize antenna design.